AWS S3 Legacy

 These are all the required steps.

-To finalise the steps, you will need to past these values in the fields on the page Data Platform->Data Access->AWS S3:
+To finalise the steps, you will need to paste these values in the fields on the page Data Platform -> Data Access -> AWS S3 Legacy in the Dreamdata App:

 How the Data looks